Nicolelam8891/nicolelam8891/README.md

  ##  🎋 More info about me 🎋

-Both a front-end software engineer and registered nurse, I am equipped with strong collaboration & interpersonal skills.
-With over 10 years of experience in the medical field, I am adept at critical thinking and problem-solving.
-Throughout my career, I've demonstrated resilience and adaptability, being efficient in diverse areas, while consistently delivering in high-acuity environments.
-I'm excited about this new chapter in software development, where I aim to blend my healthcare insights with tech innovation to create impactful solutions that can make a difference.
+In my roles as both an inpatient and outpatient nurse, interfacing daily with EPIC, I've witnessed firsthand the transformative power of technology in healthcare.
+Adept at critical thinking and problem-solving, I am excited to leverage this cross-industry experience to contribute to software development teams.

+As a front-end developer, I persistently aim to produce user-friendly content.
+My approach to development is deeply influenced by the empathy and compassion I've gained during my years in nursing.
+Collaborating with healthcare providers across various specialties has equipped me with strong interpersonal skills and a profound sense of teamwork.
+My dedication extends beyond coding and patient care.
+I possess a profound passion for community service and understand the importance of advocating for underserved communities.

+Looking ahead, I am exceptionally eager to fully immerse myself in software development, where my tech proficiency and medical insights can truly make a difference in the lives of communities from all walks of life!

 Fun facts: fluent in Vietnamese | conversational in Cantonese | learning Mandarin | piano 🎹 | tennis 🎾 | striving to advocate for underprivileged & underserved communities through acts of service!
 <br></br>